 |Tweet thisShare thisSchool Profile|

 LCC designed this unique hybrid course to provide study options for students who may not live locally.
-LCC is authorized to provide their distance paramedic education and clinical EMS/field rotations in North Carolina, South Carolina, Georgia, California, Kentucky, and Vermont.
+LCC is authorized to provide their distance paramedic education and clinical EMS/field rotations in North Carolina, South Carolina, Georgia, California, Kentucky, Pennsylvania, West Virginia, Virginia, and Vermont.
 Students, however, must meet on campus for a total of four weeks.

-The program is well suited for students considering LCC’s Paramedic Academy but would prefer to meet during week days over the course of four weeks, rather than over 10 separate weekends as that program requires.
-In addition to the four weeks of on-site lab requirements, students must also complete 200 hours of clinical experience, 204 hours of EMS field experience, and 96 hours of an EMS field internship.
+The program is well suited for students considering LCC’s Paramedic Academy but would prefer to meet during week days over the course of four weeks, rather than over 8-11 separate weekends as other program formats at LCC require.
+In addition to the four weeks of on-site lab requirements, students must also complete 200 hours of clinical experience, 60 hours of EMS field experience, and 240 hours of an EMS field internship.

 |Tweet thisShare thisSchool Profile|